gggliuye/cvx_learning/docs/ProximalAlgorithms/EvaluatingProximal.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 It is much more efficient to solve via duality, when m and p are both much smaller than n.
+m and n are much smaller means the dual variables have much smaller dimension, which is to
+say the cost to solve the dual problem is much lower.
 This corresponding to a case where we wanto to project a high-dimensional point onto a
 polyhedron described by just a few equalities and inequalities.